castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 Table: Comments

-I've also removed the `summary` field from the Comments table, as we don't need to summarise comments.
+We can also tidy up the Commets table by removing the `summary` field, as we don't think we'll need to summarise comments.

 ## Don't repeat data 2: Linking tables

-You'll notice that we haven't yet looked at the data in the user table when we add comments.
+You'll notice that we haven't yet looked at what happens to the data in the user table when we add comments.
 We have the `role` field which identifies which roles each user has.
-The original idea was to list their roles for each article, poster or commenter, we've lost that by dumping it into the user table.
+The original idea was to list their roles for each article, `poster` or `commenter`, but we've lost that by dumping it into the user table.

 Each user can have multiple roles on each post, to store this in our database, we need a "many to many" relation (many users to many